varabyte/kobweb/README.md

 ```

 Kobweb provides a bunch of these state blocks for you for convenience, but for those who are CSS-savvy, you can always
-define the CSS rule directly to enable more complex combinations or reference states that perhaps Kobweb hasn't added
+define the CSS rule directly to enable more complex combinations or reference states that Kobweb hasn't added yet.

-yet.
-For example, you could have defined the above as:
+For example, this is identical to the above style definition:

 ```kotlin
 val CustomStyle = ComponentStyle("custom") {